Climb Piestewa Peak or Camelback Mountain

 Scottsdale Art Walk

 There are more than 100 art galleries in Scottsdale.
-You can enjoy Scottsdale ArtWalks every Thursday evening, year-round (except on Thanksgiving) from 7 - 9 p.m.
+You can enjoy Scottsdale ArtWalks every Thursday evening, year-round (except on Thanksgiving) from 7 to 9 p.m.
 Each week, Scottsdale Gallery Association members host special exhibits - many with artist receptions - and join together for an informal come-and-go “open house” throughout the district.
 Casual and eclectic, it’s a great time to visit the galleries and learn about featured artists.
 Several times per year, the Scottsdale Gallery Association holds Special Event ArtWalks with live music along the streets and special themed events.

 Boyce Thompson Arboretum